-The policy does not describe actual investment practices or procedures, which may change over time and shall be summarized for the Board as part of this annual policy review.
-In practice, TJPA currently adheres to the policy by maintaining a cash balance in U.S. Bank checking accounts sufficient to meet short-term project and payroll obligations and investing the balance with the City & County of San Francisco or State of California Local Agency investment pools.
-TJPA also has trust accounts established with U.S. Bank for net tax increment and land sales proceeds, and the Trustee is required to adhere to all elements of the policy.
-Investments are made from these accounts in permitted investments with maturities currently laddered through the middle of calendar year 2020.
+The policy does not describe actual investment practices or procedures, which may change over time and shall be summarized for the Board as part of the annual policy review.
+In practice, TJPA currently adheres to the policy by maintaining a cash balance in its checking accounts sufficient to meet short-term project and payroll obligations and investing the balance with the City & County of San Francisco or State of California Local Agency Investment Fund investment pools.
+TJPA also has trust accounts established for net tax increment and land sales proceeds, and the Trustee is required to adhere to all elements of the policy.
+Investments are made from these accounts in permitted investments.
 TJPA utilizes a buy and hold strategy, holding all securities until maturity, regardless of fluctuations in the market.
 TJPA also conservatively only places its money market investments in money market mutual funds that are invested in U.S. Treasuries and government securities and repurchase agreements for those securities.
 As each investment matures, TJPA staff reviews investment options and forecasted cash flow needs to choose an appropriate investment vehicle.
 The monthly and quarterly investment transaction reports are regularly sent to the Board and posted on the TJPA website.